anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.md

 * Public and Multi-Cloud  - The framework offered by OpenStack does not support multi-cloud deployments, along with the core deployments

+For a short term point of view, we could use ONAP to deal with this gap.
+However, for a long term point of view, reliance on ONAP should be avoided and the OpenStack APIs should be implemented/enhanced to address this gap.

 <a name="8.3"></a>